Integration questions in separably good characteristics: Introduction

+Making use of this, V. Balaji, P. Deligne and A. J. Parameswaran detail in \cite[\S 6]{BDP} the proof of the existence of an isomorphism of algebraic groups induced by the exponential map between the Lie algebra of the unipotent radical of a Borel subgroup and this unipotent radical (there, the Lie algebra is endowed with an algebraic group structure induced by the Baker--Campbell--Hausdorff law).
+The existence of this isomorphism implies the existence of the desired integration when $p>\h(G)$.
+The authors attribute this result to J.-P. Serre (see \cite{SER2}).
+Note that Serre's result has been refined by Seitz in \cite[Proposition 5.3]{Sei}, when $G$ is semi-simple.
+There, the author establishes the existence of an isomorphism of algebraic groups induced by the exponential map between the Lie algebra of the unipotent radical of a parabolic subgroup and the corresponding unipotent radical $U$ when $p$ is greater than the nilpotent class of $U$ (which is smaller than $\h(G)$).

-If now $k$ is of characteristic $p>0$, it is no longer possible to systematically associate a unipotent element of $G$ to a nilpotent element of $\mathfrak{g}$.
-Such a punctual integration is ensured by the existence of an isomorphism of reduced schemes: $\phi : \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$, called a Springer isomorphism, between the reduced nilpotent variety of $\mathfrak{g}$ and the reduced unipotent variety of $G$.
-Using \cite{MCNOPT} and \cite{MT2} one can show that such an isomorphism always exists in separably good characteristics for $G$ (this has been observed by P. Sobaje in \cite{SOB1}).
-Unfortunately, this existence is not sufficient to ensure a priori that any $p$-nil subalgebra can be integrated into a unipotent smooth connected subgroup of $G$.
-This actually requires even stronger conditions on $p$: in \cite[\S 6]{BDP} V. Balaji, P. Deligne and A. J. Parameswaran show a result that implies the existence of such an integration if $p>\h(G)$ for $\h(G)$ being the Coxeter number of $G$.
-Note that this integration is then actually induced by the classical exponential map truncated at the $p$-power: in \cite{MAUS} G. McNinch indeed showed that if $p>\h(G)$ then any $p$-nilpotent element has $1$ as order of $p$-nilpotency.
-The authors attribute the result to J-P. Serre (see \cite{SER2}).
-One could then expect that such an integration would induce, as in the characteristic $0$ framework, an equivalence of categories, this time between the category of $p$-nil Lie algebras and the category of unipotent algebraic groups.
-This can actually been shown to break down and justifies to introduce the notion of infinitesimal saturation defined by P. Deligne in \cite{D1} and attributed to J-P. Serre by the author.
-Actually, if $p>\h(G)$ the exponential map induces a bijective correspondence between the $p$-nil Lie subalgebras of $\mathfrak{g}$ and the unipotent algebraic subgroups of $G$.
-All this content is explained in more details in subsection \ref{Springer_iso}.
+Once the result of V. Balaji, P. Deligne and A. J. Parameswaran has been established, one could have expected that the existence of this integration would induce, as in the characteristic $0$ framework, an equivalence of categories (this time between the category of $p$-nil Lie algebras and the category of unipotent algebraic groups).
+This unfortunately breaks down and justify to introduce the notion of infinitesimal saturation as defined by P. Deligne in \cite{D1} and attributed to J-P. Serre.
+Actually, if $p>\h(G)$ the exponential map induces a bijective correspondence between the restricted $p$-nil $p$-Lie subalgebras of $\mathfrak{g}$ and the infinitesimally saturated unipotent algebraic subgroups of $G$.
+All this content is explained in more details in section \ref{Springer_iso}.